 Extra Strength Prevagen

-Does Extra Strength Prevagen work better than regular strength?
-The extra-strength version contains 20 mg of apoaequorin.
-Regular strength contains 10 mg.
-Here are the 3 different types of Prevagen side-by-side to see the difference:
+Is Extra Strength Prevagen more effective than the regular version?
+The extra-strength variant contains 20 mg of apoaequorin, while the regular-strength version contains 10 mg.
+Here's a comparison of the three different types of Prevagen side by side to highlight the distinctions:

 Prevagen Regular Strength | Prevagen Extra Strength | Prevagen Chewables (1 tablet) |